 The noble influence of the Bible acted as a deterrent for these false teachers.
 However, they persisted in the false teaching and reverted to type.
 Initial exposure to Jesus Christ does not mean someone fully embraces Him as the Savior.

 To reject the message of Jesus Christ is the most tragic mistake anyone could make in life.
 It would be handy to force people to receive Jesus as their Savior.
 It just does not work that way.
 Only the Holy Spirit can change hearts and make the facts of the gospel relevant.
 False teachers fly in the face of the truths of the gospel.

 2 Co 13:5, “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.”

 In Greek, the action of the word “delivered” precedes the action of the Greek word for “to turn from.”
 False teachers were taught the truth, but they turned from it.
 Some people can be exposed to Christianity all their lives without embracing it for themselves, just as some people can get a doctor’s degree in philosophy without being educated.

 It is not enough to know the facts of the gospel; we must embrace the gospel itself.

 We must know the gospel before we embrace it.
-We can know about investing for retirement, but we may live like paupers in our retirement if we do not invest.
+We can learn about investing for retirement, but we may live like paupers if we do not invest.
 We may know about good nutrition.
-We may know about vitamins and minerals, but we will not be as healthy as possible if we do not take them.
+We may know about vitamins and minerals but will not be as healthy as possible if we do not take them.
 It is not enough to know these things; we must do something about them.
-It is not enough to know the gospel; we must make an act of commitment to believe in Him.
+It is not enough to know the gospel; we must commit to believing in Him.